Louis Lomas: Norwich Youth

 Lomas played for Norwich City Youth teams up until July 2021.

 Tampa Bay Rowdies (loan)

 Lomas joined Tampa Bay Rowdies on loan from Norwich Youth from January to August 2020.

 Slough Town (loan)

 Lomas joined Slough Town on loan from September 2020 to February 2021.

 Senior career

 Brackley Town

 Lomas joined Brackley Town on a free transfer in July 2021.

 Southend United

 Louis joined Kevin Maher's Southend United in July 2022 on a free transfer.
 Lomas made his debut on 13 August 2022 against Solihull Moors and made 21 league appearances in his first season.

 In February 2024, Lomas departed Southend United having had his contract terminated by mutual consent.

 Braintree Town

 On 27 June 2024, Lomas joined newly promoted National League side Braintree Town.

 In August 2024, he returned to National League South side Slough Town on a one-month loan.

 Farnborough

-On 19 July 2025, Lomas joined National League South side Farnborough.
+On 19 July 2025, Lomas joined National League South side Farnborough. on a Free Transfer.
+He made 21 appearances for the club.